Location of main council office and accessibility

 Private house address and office of the Parish Council, by appointment only.

-Click here to email Jane Crawford, Clerk to the Council
+Click here to email the Clerk

 Job description of the Clerk to the Stedham with Iping Parish Council

 1. The clerk is the proper officer of the council and will carry out all the functions conferred on the proper officer by statute or otherwise.